zachmay/inventorium/report.md

 with our schema.
 For example, `get` retrieves a record by primary key.
 Its type is:

 ```
-(MonadIO m, backend ~ PersistEntityBackend val, PersistEntity val) => Key val -> SqlPersistT backend m (Maybe val)
+(MonadIO m, backend ~ PersistEntityBackend val, PersistEntity val) =>
+    Key val -> SqlPersistT backend m (Maybe val)
 ```

-This is one of the most intimidating type definitions we have seen, but it is at the core of Persistent's database-agnostic, typesafe approach.
-There are two type variables, `m`, `val`, and `backend`.
+This is a rather intimidating type annotation, but it is at the core of Persistent's typesafe, backend-agnostic approach.
+This type annotation describes a parametrically polymorphic data type with three type variables, `m`, `val`, and `backend`, along with type constraints that restrict what concrete data types can be used.
+We will describe the role of each of these type variables and then see how this type assembles them together.

 `m` is the monad stack that the query will be executed in.
 In particular, the constraint `MonadIO m` means that it needs to be a monad stack built atop the full `IO` monad.
-This should not be a surprise, since we need to be able to interact outside the Haskell run to talk to the database server.
+This should not be a surprise, since we need to be able to interact outside the Haskell runtime to communicate with the database server.

 `val` represents the data type the query should yield.
 If we are retrieving a `Building` record, `val` is unified with the type `Building`.
-The constraint `PersistEntity val` indicates that `val` is a type that implements certain under-the-hood operations that Persistent requires.
-These implementations are generated by Persistent's metaprogramming automatically, but you write them yourself.
+The constraint `PersistEntity val` indicates that `val` must be a type that implements certain under-the-hood operations that Persistent requires.
+Persistent's metaprogramming generates this implementation automatically, but they could be implemented by hand.

-Finally, `backend` is the database backend that Persistent will be working with.
-The constraint `backend ~ PersistEntityBackend val` indicates that the backend needs to be one for which the `val` data type has proper implementation of the `PersistEntityBackend` typeclass.
-This allows Persistent to guarantee at compile time that the data type we are retrieving is one that can be properly marshalled from the database into a native Haskell data type.
+Finally, `backend` is the database backend that Persistent will be working with (e.g., PostreSQL, MongoDB, etc.).
+The constraint `backend ~ PersistEntityBackend val` indicates that the backend must be one for which the `val` data type has a proper implementation of the `PersistEntityBackend` typeclass.
+This allows Persistent to guarantee at compile time that the data type we are retrieving is one that can be properly marshalled from the specific database engine we are using into a native Haskell data type.

-Given those facts about the type variables, we can interpret the rest of the type signature.
+Given these facts about the type variables, we can interpret the rest of the type signature.
-`get` takes a value of type `Key val`, which is the data type that represents a primary key for a value of type `val`.
-If we are trying to retrieve a `Building`, we need to pass a `Key Building` value, which is just a synonym of `BuildingId`.
+`get` takes a value of type `Key val`, which is the data type that represents a primary key for a value of type `val` in a `backend` database.
+If we are trying to retrieve a `Building`, we need to provide a `Key Building` value, which is just a synonym of `BuildingId`.

 The result is a monadic action that will yield a `Maybe val`, since the primary key may not exist in the database.
 Persistent queries execute in a monad stack that layers ready-only access to details about the backend on top of a monad that supports `IO`.
-As we saw, we will use our `runDb` function to lift that monadic action into an action in our `Handler` monad, still yielding a `Maybe val` in this case.
+As we saw, we use our `runDb` function to lift that monadic action into an action in our `Handler` monad, still yielding a `Maybe val`.

 Now we can make database queries in our handlers.
-Here is a function in our `Handler` monad that attempts to retrieve a `Building` record from a `BuildingId` that fails with an HTTP 404 error if no such record exists:
+Here is a function in our `Handler` monad that attempts to retrieve a `Building` record for a given `BuildingId`.
+It fails with an HTTP 404 error if no such record exists:

 ```
 fetchBuildingOr404 :: BuildingId -> Handler Building
 fetchBuildingOr404 buildingId = do
-    maybeBuilding <- runDb $ get buildingId
+    maybeBuilding <- runDb (get buildingId)
     case maybeBuilding of
         Nothing -> fail404 "Building not found."
         Just b  -> return b